hjespers/node-red-contrib-nest/README.md

 From here on in this install is more complicated than it needs to be.
 This is temporary and will be replaced by an automated process once I setup a GUI config dialog in Node-Red.
 In the meantime...

-Complete the client registration forms, leaving the Redirect URI blank.
+Complete the Nest Developer client app registration forms, leaving the Redirect URI blank to force the PINCODE authentication process.

-Follow steps 1 - 3 outlined on the <A HREF="https://developer.nest.com/documentation/cloud/how-to-auth#credentials">How to set up Authorization</A> page of the nest developer portal to generate a PINCODE and exchange it for an access token.
+Follow steps 1 - 3 outlined on the <A HREF="https://developer.nest.com/documentation/cloud/how-to-auth#credentials">How to set up Authorization</A> page of the nest developer portal to generate a PIN and exchange it for an access token.
 Step three can be executed from the command line using the following curl command:

     curl -X POST "https://api.home.nest.com/oauth2/access_token?client_id=YOUR_CLIENT_ID&code=YOUR_PINCODE&client_secret=YOUR_CLIENT_SECRET&grant_type=authorization_code"

-Put the access token into the Node-Red nest config when prompted.
+Cut and paste the access token into the Node-Red nest config dialog box.

 #Usage

 The nest node will appear in it's own "Nest" catagory on the Node-Red pallet.
 Drag and drop it onto the canvas and configure as you would any other node-red module with both input and output.

+The nest node allows you to select the type of device (thermostat or smoke/CO detector) or structure that you want to query.
+If the ID field is blank it will return all devices or structures on the account.

+The nest node allows you to select "streaming" mode.
+When streaming is true, the nest node will continuously send messages out whenever there is a change in the data on the device.
+The nest also sends "null" heartbeat messages every 30 seconds to indicate the connection is still up.
+If streaming is false, then it acts as a one time request response and emits only one output message for each input message.

 #Disclaimer